Rabies is a highly fatal disease that affects the central nervous system.

 People are advised to avoid contact with wild and domestic animals when travelling to countries where rabies occurs.
 Only appropriately trained and vaccinated people should handle wildlife.

 Vaccination may be recommended as an additional measure for people travelling to countries where rabies occurs and who have a high risk coming into contact with wild or domestic animals.
 Three vaccine doses are given over one month as part of preventive vaccination.
-Travellers should talk to their doctor in advance of planned departure.
+Travellers should talk to their doctor in advance of their planned departure.

 For people whose occupation or other activities place them at ongoing risk of animal exposure, periodic blood testing and booster doses of vaccine may be recommended.